 - Take time to chew your food well.
 The enzymes in your saliva will help with the digestion, putting less stress on your digestive system which is not yet fully awake.

 - Eat only when you’re hungry and not by the clock or because it’s “meal time”.
 Eat because you’re hungry, not because of cravings.
-Listen to your body and be alert with what the food does in your stomach.
+Listen to your body and be mindful of what you eat and what it does to your body.

 - Continue to drink fresh juices at least twice a day until you’re back to eating normally.